ristotoldsep/expenses-tracker-saas/README.md

 ![Rahavoog Logo](https://raw.githubusercontent.com/ristotoldsep/expenses-tracker-saas/refs/heads/main/public/favicon.png)
 # Income/Expenses Tracker SaaS App - "Rahavoog"

-## This is a full-stack NextJS app for tracking your expenses as a SaaS.
+## This is a full-stack NextJS app for tracking your income & expenses as a SaaS.

+Sign up your account, buy lifetime access and start using the app!

 ### Used tools: